 We’re now lucky enough to have access to the Ouai range via Sephora but when I received my care package that wasn’t the case.
-This was one of the brands I was most eager to try—not least because I follow Jen Atkins on Snapchat.
+This was one of the brands I was most eager to try—not least because I follow Jen Atkin on Snapchat.
 The days I have misted this into my damp hair before rough drying have resulted in some of the best natural-looking texture (and hair compliments) I’ve ever had.

 This earthy “spirit medicine” has been on my must-try list for the better part of a year.
-Made from ingredients like superfruit goji, adaptogen astragalus and reishi (a mushroom with immune-boosting properties), it’s intended to strengthen the mind, heart and soul.
+Made from ingredients like superfruit goji, adaptogen astragalus and reishi (a mushroom with immune-boosting properties), it’s intended to strengthen the mind, heart, and soul.
 I found taking it at breakfast boosted my energy throughout the day.

 What I love about this balm is its ability to transform from simple lip nourisher to dewy highlighter, and even makeshift eye cream.
-A blend of jojoba oil, chamomile and calendula, you can use it pretty much anywhere that needs moisture.
+A blend of jojoba oil, chamomile, and calendula, you can use it pretty much anywhere that needs moisture.

 If I had a dollar for every time I’ve wished Glossier shipped to Australia, I’d be wearing these Dolce & Gabbana sandals right now.
 (I’m not.)
-Boy Brow is one of my favourites from the brand—it’s what I now wear every day.
-The texture is similar to hair pomade (makes sense since they both have the job of keeping stray hairs in place), and the colour payoff is subtle.
+Boy Brow is one of my favorites from the brand—it’s what I now wear every day.
+The texture is similar to hair pomade (makes sense since they both have the job of keeping stray hairs in place), and the color payoff is subtle.
 One of my pals is about to move Stateside and the only reason I’m not sad is because I know she’ll soon be able to mail this to me.

 I carry very small bags so it follows that I love makeup products designed to do double-duty.
 This dusty rose cream pretties up both lips and cheeks with a sheer tint and doses skin with nourishing oils at the same time.
 I’m into it in a big way.